dbriones49/Incident-Response/README.md

 ## Introduction
-The Honeynet has now been constructed, and i then assigned a myself a brute force incident to respond to.
+The Honeynet has now been constructed, and I then assigned a myself a brute force incident to respond to.
 I used the NIST 800-61 framework to complete the incident response.
-After the incident response is complete, I will apply controls to harden the resources and re pull maps to assess the before and after of the security controls implimented.
+After the incident response was complete, I applied controls to harden the resources and re pulled maps to assess the before and after of the security controls implimented.

 ## Incident Description:
-- This incident involves observation of potential brute force attempts against an Windows virtual machine.
-Below are the action items taken.
+- This incident involved observation of potential brute force attempts against an Windows virtual machine.
+Below were the action items taken.

 ## Initial Response Actions
 - Verify the authenticity of the alert or report